Design#

 Discussion#

 Once a scientist has used the function f a few times, they may feel very confident that the input argument meant to be the thermodynamic temperature, and that of course the function expects input in SI units (i.e. Kelvin).
-Given that knowledge, the scientist may much prefer option 1.
+Given that knowledge, the scientist may prefer option 1.

 We argue that a syntax like option 1 is useful to support as for some scientists it would be a game changer (and stop them from using the MaMMoS software) if that functionality was not available.